-3.4.1 Creating a MySQL Cluster with MySQL Cluster Manager
+3.4.1 Creating a MySQL NDB Cluster with MySQL Cluster Manager

-In this section, we discuss the procedure for using MySQL Cluster Manager to create and start a new MySQL Cluster.
-We assume that you have already obtained the MySQL Cluster Manager and MySQL Cluster software, and that you are already familiar with installing MySQL Cluster Manager (see Chapter 2, MySQL Cluster Manager Installation, Configuration, Cluster Setup).
+In this section, we discuss the procedure for using MySQL Cluster Manager to create and start a new MySQL NDB Cluster.
+We assume that you have already obtained the MySQL Cluster Manager and MySQL NDB Cluster software, and that you are already familiar with installing MySQL Cluster Manager (see Chapter 2, MySQL Cluster Manager Installation, Configuration, Cluster Setup).

-MySQL Cluster Manager 1.3.0 and later also supports importing existing, standalone MySQL Clusters; for more information, see Section 3.5, "Importing MySQL Clusters into MySQL Cluster Manager".
+MySQL Cluster Manager also supports importing existing, standalone MySQL NDB Clusters; for more information, see Section 3.5, "Importing MySQL NDB Clusters into MySQL Cluster Manager".